World Dream Bank

 - Cat girl: now this is Silky!
 The generous-hearted side of me open to strange situations.

 - "The Shadow is 90% pure gold": from Ann Faraday's The Dream Game, on Jung's concept of the Shadow, all we dread and deny about ourselves.

-- Attacks: I had recurring flulike attacks I now know were undiagnosed Lyme disease.
-The illness did isolate me.
+- Attacks: I had recurring flulike attacks I now think were undiagnosed Lyme disease.
+The illness isolated me.

 - Page 6